802.1X is an IEEE standard protocol that prevents unauthorized devices from gaining access to the network.

 ECMP Hash visibility CLI determines the output interface for an ECMP set based on the flow parameters supplied by the user.
 Ingress interface, source IP address, destination IP address and IP protocol are the required parameters.
 L4 source and destination ports and VLAN identifier are optional, but should be specified if the packet has them.

 EosSdkRpc is an agent built on top of the Arista EOS SDK.
 It uses gRPC as a mechanism to provide remote access to the EOS SDK.
-The gRPC interface that EosSdkRpc supports closely matches the interface provided by EOS SDK, and the intent is that the .proto interface can be publicly supported.
+The gRPC interface that EosSdkRpc supports closely matches the interface provided by EOS SDK, and the intent is that the .proto interface can be publically supported.
 EosSdkRpc allows for remote access and using protobuf to specify the interface isolates user code from the Linux ABI issues that come with building C++ applications on different compiler, libc, and kernel versions.
+EosSdkRpc is built using C++ but supports clients written in any of the languages currently supported by the gRPC framework.

 Filtered mirroring allows certain packets to be selected for mirroring, rather than all packets ingressing or egressing a mirror source port.